EVEN WHEN YOU’RE BUSY OR STRESSED, MAKING BIG, POSITIVE CHANGES IN YOUR LIFE CAN BE DONE IN SMALL, SIMPLE STEPS

-You feel worried, frustrated, impatient, and exhausted more than you want to admit.
+You feel worried, frustrated, and overwhelmed way more than you’d like to admit.

 I COMPLETELY UNDERSTAND.

-It used to be that I felt overwhelmed, exhausted, worried, anxious, and on the verge of losing it every day.
+I use to feel worried, frustrated, exhausted, and on the verge of losing it every single day.

-Because of stress, I failed out of college, struggled to keep a steady job, moved a lot, and was completely miserable.
+I failed out of college, struggled to keep a steady job, avoided my problems with bad relationships, and was completely overwhelmed and miserable.

-My stress and anxiety initiated a body-focused repetitive behavior: I pulled on my eyebrows and eyelashes.
+My stress and self-loathing initiated a body-focused repetitive behavior: I pulled on my eyebrows and eyelashes.